Summer in the Top End7-day itinerary

 Eat a laksa at the Parap Markets

 On Saturday mornings make sure you check out Darwin’s renowned Parap Markets.
 Follow your nose through the markets’ multicultural food stalls and shop for fashion, flowers, art, crafts and more.
-If you’re there for lunch then don’t pass on the famous ‘Mary’s Laksa’.
+If you’re there for lunch, don’t pass on the famous ‘Mary’s Laksa’.